arenaxr/arena-docs/content/python/tutorial/beginner.md

 grand_parent: Python Library
 ---

-# Beginner Example - The bare minimum you need to start using ARENA-py
+# Beginner Example - The bare minimum you need to start using arena-py

 ## Let's start by installing and importing the library
 ```shell